 Sputnik: What is your opinion on the results of the poll?
 How predictable is the outcome of the elections?

-Sputnik: Why is the public favoring Silvio Berlusconi?
-What makes his platform more appealing to Italian citizens?
+Sputnik: Why is the public savoring Silvio Berlusconi and what makes his platform appealing to Italian citizens now?

-The views and opinions expressed by Lorenzo Pregliasco do not necessarily reflect those of Sputnik.
+The views and opinions expressed by Roberto D’Alimonte do not necessarily reflect those of Sputnik.